Pelosi says airline aid deal is near, asks for halt to job cuts

-WASHINGTON/CHICAGO (Reuters) - House Speaker Nancy Pelosi on Friday asked airlines to put a hold on furloughs and firings, saying that agreement on a deal to provide another $25 billion in aid for the struggling sector was “imminent.”
+WASHINGTON/CHICAGO (Reuters) - U.S. House Speaker Nancy Pelosi on Friday asked airlines to halt furloughs and firings, saying a long-awaited deal to provide another $25 billion in aid for the struggling sector was “imminent.”

-American Airlines AAL.O and United Airlines UAL.O began laying off 32,000 workers this week after a deadline passed with no new help from Washington, but told staff they would reverse course if lawmakers reached a deal on COVID-19 relief.
+American Airlines AAL.O and United Airlines UAL.O began furloughing 32,000 workers this week but reiterated on Friday that they would reverse course if Congress acts quickly to extend the payroll support program.

-But a final deal does not appear likely until next week after the House of Representatives failed to act on a request to unanimously pass a standalone measure to aid the airlines.
+A final deal does not appear likely until next week at the earliest when both chambers could vote on a standalone measure or adopt a broad-based coronavirus relief package of $1.5 trillion or more.
+Talks between Pelosi and Treasury Secretary Steven Mnuchin on that bigger bill are continuing.

-An additional hurdle remains the Senate, where at least one Republican is still opposed to the airline bailout.
-It is possible the Senate may not return as scheduled next week after Senator Mike Lee disclosed Friday he had tested positive for the coronavirus.

-She said the initiative was focused on keeping workers on payroll so they can maintain training and certification requirements and would either come through House bipartisan standalone legislation or a comprehensive negotiated relief bill.

-American Airlines on Friday said, “As promised we will reverse our furlough process and recall any impacted team members if the Payroll Support Program is extended in the next few days.”

-Representative Peter DeFazio, chair of the House Transportation and Infrastructure Committee, failed on Friday to win approval of the standalone assistance measure under unanimous consent.
+Earlier, Representative Peter DeFazio, chair of the House Transportation and Infrastructure Committee, failed to win approval of a standalone bipartisan measure under unanimous consent after some Republicans objected.

 Republicans “killed this legislation,” DeFazio said angrily, hitting a lectern.
 “These people’s lives are at stake.”